Tensor Factor Model Estimation by Iterative Projection: Theoretical Properties

 \end{theorem}

-It follows from Theorem 1 of \citet{chen2019factor} that with high probability $\|\widehat U_k^{(0)}(\widehat U_k^{(0)})^\top-P_k\|_{\rm S}$ is small when condition \eqref{condition1n} holds with sufficiently large $C_0$, i.e. $R^{(0)}_k$ are sufficiently small, so that the initialization in Step 1 of iTOPUP retains a large portion of the signal.
-Condition \eqref{condition2n} has two terms on the left.
-The first term is the same as \eqref{condition1n} with $d_{-k}$ replaced by $r_{-k}$, representing the estimation error after dimension reduction with the true projection with $\times_{j\neq k} U_j$, and the second term represents the additional error in the estimation of $\times_{j\neq k} U_j$ in the iteration.
-The essence of our analysis of iTOPUP is that under condition \eqref{condition2n}, each iteration is a contraction of the additional error in the estimation of $\times_{j\neq k} U_j$ in a small neighborhood of it.
-The upper bound \eqref{bound:itopup:cora2} for the error of the $m$-step estimator is comprised of two terms, which correspond to the error upper bound for the final estimator and the bound for the contracted error of the initial estimator, respectively.
+\begin{rmk} The essence of our analysis of iTOPUP is that under \eqref{condition1n}, each iteration is a contraction of the error in the estimation of $\times_{j\neq k} U_j$ in a small neighborhood of it.
+The upper bound \eqref{bound:itopup:cora2} for the error of the $m$-step estimator is comprised of two terms respectively corresponding to the cumulative iteration error and the contracted error of the initial estimator.
+Of course, after sufficiently large number of iterations, the first term would dominate the second as in \eqref{bound:topup}. \end{rmk}